Chart Color Schemes

 Infrastructure

-Elwood has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Elwood has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 10 projects likely influencing the area.
-Notable ones are Elwood Foreshore Precinct Masterplan, Tiuna Grove Heritage Precinct, St Kilda Marina Project, and Elwood Main Drain Duplication Project.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified ten projects likely impacting the area.
+Key projects include Elwood Foreshore Precinct Masterplan, St Kilda Marina Project, Elwood Main Drain Duplication Project, and Coles Carlisle Street Precinct Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.